 Currently, advocacy NGOs message in a way that is likely only to appeal to supporters and is either ineffective or counterproductive with moveable middle audiences.
-This contrasts to your opponents' messaging.
-Although we do not have data to prove this in Croatia, evidence from other countries suggests that concerted smear campaigns against advocacy NGOs shift undecideds from neutral to negative views, while not affecting support from supporters and soft supporters.2 Smear campaigns against NGOs are used as a tool in their own right to harass and intimidate staff at NGOs and reduce public trust and support, and are often a prelude to legal and policy proposals to restrict civic space.
+This contrasts with their opponents' messaging.
+Evidence from different countries suggests that concerted smear campaigns against NGOs can shift undecideds from neutral to negative views, while not affecting support from supporters and soft supporters.2 Smear campaigns against NGOs are used as a tool in their own right to harass and intimidate staff at NGOs and reduce public trust and support, and are often a prelude to legal and policy proposals to restrict civic space.